sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 key: ee92d8cbaa
 ```

 `@instructions`
-Modify your query to add in the average budget and average gross earnings for the results you have so far.
-Alias your results as `avg_budget` and `avg_gross`, respectively.
+Modify your query to include the average budget and average gross earnings for the results you have so far.
+Alias the average budget as `avg_budget`; alias the average gross earnings as `avg_gross`.

 `@hint`
 ```